mrtztg/azure-104-notes/README.md

 - **Performance (NVMe)**: Enable NVMe storage for highest disk performance
 - **Host group**: Place VM on dedicated physical host
 - **Capacity reservations**: Reserve compute capacity in advance (beneficial when guaranteed capacity is needed for critical workloads or during high-demand periods)
-- **Proximity placement group**: Group VMs for low latency by placing them physically close
+- **Proximity placement group**: Group resources to minimize latency by ensuring they are located within the same data center — specific to a region, must be within a single resource group, and each proximity placement group is associated with only one Azure Resource Group

 ### 🔗 Connecting to VMs